 skillet filled with spaghetti in a Creamy Tomato Pasta Sauce (Dairy-Free) and a wooden spoon

-And this creamy, dreamy tomato sauce with coconut milk is one of my family’s go-to dinners on busy weeks.
+I’m a big fan of all things sauce, whether it be my simple homemade marinara, mama’s homestyle meat sauce, or this creamy, dreamy tomato sauce that uses coconut milk in place of cream for an irresistible pasta sauce that is one of my family’s go-to dinners on busy weeks.

 skillet filled with a Creamy Tomato Pasta Sauce (Dairy-Free) and a swirl of coconut milk